PaulichP/Easy-WireGuard/README.md

 # Easy WireGuard

 Easy WireGuard is a Bash script that helps you set up a WireGuard VPN with your preferred web panel.
-This script offers two web panels to choose from, wg-easy and wg-access-server.
+This script offers two web panels to choose from wg-easy and wg-access-server.

 ## Requirements